Glossary: All the vocabulary of Crypto!

 - Ask: Refers to the purchase price of an asset in the market, i.e. demand.
 It is the reverse of Bid.

-- ATH: All Time High; the highest ever, the asset goes on price discovery.
+- ATH: All Time High; the highest price an asset has ever been.
+The asset goes on price discovery.

 - ATL: All Time Low; the lowest of all time, the asset achieves an unprecedented low.

 - Bollinger Bands: Trading tool developed by John Bollinger.
 This indicator provides a dynamic measure of two elements: price volatility and directionality.
-When there is an increase in volatility and strong directionality, the price breaks out of the bands.
+When volatility and directionality strongly increase, the price breaks out of the bands.
 This is a rare event since statistically the price only comes out of the bands about 5% of the time.

 - Bankroll (BR): This is your trading capital, the size of your account.